jptrainor/js_bridge/README.md

 # js_bridge

 Dart provides good integration between Javascript and Dart if your goal is to originate Javascript calls from the Dart side.
 If you want to the reverse - originate Dart function calls from the Javascript universe - then Dart's native Javascript integration is not quite as seamless.
 That's where js_bridge comes in.
-It provides a simple means of registering Dart functions that you want to make available to your Javascript code and it takes care of most of the tedious Javascript/Dart type mapping that is necessary to make the call appear as seamless as possible to the Javascript developer.
+It provides a simple means of registering Dart functions that you want to make available to your Javascript code and it takes care of most of the tedious Javascript/Dart type mapping that is necessary to make the call appear as seamless as possible to both the Dart and Javascript developer.

 ## Getting Started